British sitcom: The Office

 The Office is a workplace mockumentary with 12 episodes plus a two-part Christmas special.
 Broadcast in two seasons from 2001 to 2003, it was created, written and directed by Ricky Gervais and Stephen Merchant.
 The series follows the day-to-day lives of office employees in the Slough branch of fictional Wernham Hogg paper company, centering on themes of social clumsiness, the trivialities of human behaviour, self-importance and conceit, frustration, desperation and fame.
 Gervais also starred in the series as the central character, David Brent.
 After a slow start it has since become one of the most successful of all British comedy exports.
 It has been sold to broadcasters in over 80 countries, including ABC1 in Australia, The Comedy Network in Canada, TVNZ in New Zealand, and the pan-Asian satellite channel Star World, based in Hong Kong.
 It was shown in the United States on BBC America from 2001 to 2016, and later on Cartoon Network's late night programming block Adult Swim from 2009 to 2011.
 In a 2021 BBC poll The Office came 9th out of 100 of the best shows of the 21st century.

 Doc Martin

 Like Hamish Macbeth in the 1990s, Doc Martin (2004–2022), is a dramedy series of 79 episodes through its 18 years.
-It stars Martin Clunes as Dr. Martin Ellingham, the general practitioner of a Cornish village, and Caroline Catz supported by a regular cast and many guests including Stephanie Cole (Waiting for God, Open All Hours), and Dame Eileen Atkins.
+It stars Martin Clunes as Dr. Martin Ellingham, the general practitioner of a Cornish village, and Caroline Catz supported by a regular cast and many guests including Stephanie Cole (Waiting for God, Open All Hours), and Eileen Atkins.
 Created by Dominic Minghella and written and produced by Philippa Braithwaite, it was filmed on location in the village of Port Isaac, with most interior scenes shot in a converted local barn.
 In 2004, Doc Martin won the British Comedy Award for "Best TV Comedy Drama", having also been nominated as "Best New TV Comedy".
 The tenth (and final) series aired from 7 September 2022 to 26 October 2022; one last installment, a Christmas special that aired on 25 December 2022, was the programme's final episode.